World shares cheer China data, as central banks line up

 The Bank of England meets on Thursday and is expected to keep rates at 5.25% as wage growth cools, while markets see some chance the Swiss National Bank might ease this week.

-The ascent in the dollar and yields took some shine off gold, which eased to $2,152.59 an ounce, having fallen 1% last week and away from all-time highs.
+The ascent in the dollar and yields has taken little shine off gold, which rose 0.3% to $2,162.69 an ounce, having fallen 1% last week and away from all-time highs.

 Oil prices have had a better run after the International Energy Agency raised its view on 2024 oil demand, while the supply outlook was clouded by Ukrainian strikes on Russian oil refineries.

-(Reporting by Nell Mackenzie and Wayne Cole; Editing by Sam Holmes, Kim Coghill and Susan Fenton)
+(Reporting by Nell Mackenzie; Editing by Kim Coghill, Susan Fenton and Mark Potter)